JKT48: Promotion and media

-JKT48 follows its Japanese sister group AKB48 in order to boost the record sales through a variety of marketing strategies.
+JKT48 follows its Japanese sister group AKB48 to boost record sales through a variety of marketing strategies.
 The main track for each single is sung by a team of "All Stars" (選抜, senbatsu) consisting of popular members from JKT48's teams, with one of the girls selected as the center performer or Center.
-The singles and albums are released in different types with alternate type and voting codes for annual election contests.
+The singles and albums are released in different types with alternate types and voting codes for annual election contests.
 Alan Swarts of MTV Japan has noted that collectors purchasing multiple copies of AKB48 CDs have inflated the market, and is one of the reasons Japan's music industry has been booming.
 Six elections have been held; most recently in 2019.

 JKT48 is billed as a "unique idol group with Indonesian culture".
 Harris Thayeb, President Director of the group's promotional agent Dentsu Media Group Indonesia, believed the group's concept "will make our idols more down to earth, being always nice and able to be greeted anytime".
 The group was seen as part of the "Cool Japan" brand adopted by the Japanese government to promote the country's culture around the world.

 On 25 February 2012, JKT48 held a joint concert with AKB48 at the Japan Pop Culture Festival at Balai Kartini in Jakarta.
 The event was sponsored by the Embassy of Japan, the Japanese Agency for Cultural Affairs, and the Indonesian Ministry of Tourism and Creative Economy.
 According to Junji Shimada, deputy to the Japanese ambassador, AKB48 was invited to perform because of its status as a Japanese pop icon, and the two sister groups represent the friendship between Japan and Indonesia.

 JKT48 appeared in television shows almost daily after its debut and in television advertisements by Japanese companies that intend to capture a share of the rapidly growing Indonesian market.
 Otsuka Pharmaceutical hired JKT48 to promote the company's Pocari Sweat beverages one month after the group's first members were announced.
-Sharp Corporation selected JKT48 to appear at the company's promotional events, and Yamaha Motor Company hired the group in order to promote its line of fuel efficient Mio J scooters to Indonesian teens.
+Sharp Corporation selected JKT48 to appear at the company's promotional events, and Yamaha Motor Company hired the group to promote its line of fuel efficient Mio J scooters to Indonesian teens.
 Ezaki Glico also featured the group in its advertisements as part of an effort to grow sales in Indonesia to over Rp1 billion.

 Teenagers and single young men make up the largest portion of the JKT48 and AKB48 fan base.
 Furthermore, some believe JKT48's idol concept does not fit the Indonesian culture.